DLPietro/DLPietro.github.io/_tabs/about me.md

 ## 🌟 I'm Pietro Di Leo.
 From repetitive tasks to cooler projects

 Let's be honest: I did the “Standard Path” like the majority of people outside:
-- University completed (Master’s in Quantitative Finance)
+- University completed (Master’s in Quantitative Finance) ✅
-- Job in Finance obtained (3 years in custody operations)
+- Job in Finance obtained (3 years in custody operations) ✅
-- I did the work, met the deadlines, learned the rules...
+- I did the work, met the deadlines, learned the rules... ✅

-...But after a while, I got restless.
+...But after a while, **I got restless.**

 ## ❔ Why I've been planning something more

 The stability of the role is not enough to compensate:
-- **repetitive and manual tasks:** Excel without macros, PDF reports, scanning documents, endless copy-paste...
+- **Repetitive and manual tasks:** Excel without macros, PDF reports, scanning documents, endless copy-paste...
 - My skills in statistics and modeling were **collecting dust**, as stuff piled up in the loft
 - The tools date back to the Middle Ages